-Virtu Finance plc (the "company") is a public liability company and was registered in Malta on 6 July 2017.
-The company is a wholly owned subsidiary of Virtu Holdings Ltd and its principal activity is to raise financial resources from capital markets to finance operations and capital projects of the Virtu Group of companies.
+Virtu Finance plc (the "company") is a public liability company and is a wholly owned subsidiary of Virtu Holdings Limited.
+Its principal activity is to raise financial resources from capital markets to finance operations and capital projects of the Virtu Group of companies.